blattm/Blender-Connector/README.md

 ## Goals

-- Provide a **Linux desktop application** to control the Blender.
+- Provide a **desktop application** to control the Blender.
-- Provide a **server** running on Linux that allows multiple clients to connect via a web interface to the same Blender.
+- Provide a **server** that allows multiple clients to connect via a web interface to the same Blender.
 - Provide the **protocol specification** so that anyone can build their own third-party apps, software, or integrations.

 ## Protocol Documentation